Idraluna Archives

 Characters are still represented by numbers, and obviously some perks are more useful than others.
 But the value of a perk is more situational than a score -- it's more egalitarian insofar as you can no longer say one character is strictly more intelligent than another.

 Is it right for your game?
-I've tested it in seven game sessions and had no issues, but consider the following effects align with your preferences:
+I've tested it in seven game sessions and had no issues, but consider whether the following effects align with your preferences:

 #game-design #odnd